JexyYTGT/JexyYTGT.github.io/journal/colors.md

 alright so what you see above is the hex code for code.org.

-these next 2 images were taken from me. the 2nd one is a screenshot.
+these next 2 images were taken from me. first one is a screenshot.

 ![digital picture](1journal.png)
 ![digital picture](2journal.jpg)